-Laser treatment for rosacea can reduce the appearance of the condition by decreasing the number of visible blood vessels under the skin.
-It is not a cure for rosacea, but it can alleviate the symptoms.
+Laser treatment is a medical procedure that can help reduce the appearance of rosacea by decreasing the number of visible blood vessels under the skin.

 In people with lighter skin, rosacea is red.
 In people with darker skin tones, it may appear as a dusky brown discoloration, dry swollen patches of darker skin, or yellowish-brown hard bumps.